2021 Minnesota United FC season

-The 2021 Minnesota United FC season is the club's fifth in Major League Soccer.
+The 2021 Minnesota United FC season was the club's twelfth season of existence, and fifth in Major League Soccer.
 Their season began on April 16, 2021 where they lost to the Seattle Sounders FC 4-0 in Seattle.
 The club will play its home matches at Allianz Field in Saint Paul, Minnesota.
-The club will attempt to reach the MLS Cup Playoffs for a third consecutive year.
+The club reached the MLS Cup Playoffs for a third consecutive year, but lost in their first match to the Portland Timbers.